Tymotex/timz.dev/src/components/windows/projects-window/project-descriptions/AstralAssault.md

 Astral Assault is a more dynamic, intensive take on the classic Space Invaders with flashier visuals and a different game progression.
-Built with C# on the Unity game engine.
+This game was built from scratch with C# on the Unity game engine.